Drs Safdar, Westergaard, Andes, Striker, and Shirley are undertaking epidemiology, diagnosis, transmission, and therapeutic COVID investigations.

 Dr. Ryan Westergaard's research projects involve interventions to improve quality and continuity of care for HIV-infected patients, with special emphasis on people with psychiatric illness, people who use drugs and prisoners.
 Dr. Jim Sosman leads a clinical service grant the goal of which is to identify interventions to optimize care for patients with HIV.

-Transplant Infectious Diseases: Drs.
-Jeaninna Smith, David Andes, and Nasia Safdar collaborate with the UW Transplant Surgery and other large transplant centers to better understand the epidemiology and modifiable risk factors for infection in these immunocompromised hosts.
+Drs.
+Jeaninna Smith, Saddler, Misch, Andes, and Safdar collaborate with the UW Transplant Surgery and other large transplant centers to better understand the epidemiology and modifiable risk factors for infection in these immunocompromised hosts.

-Global Health and Emerging Infectious Diseases: Dr. Jim Conway is actively involved in a variety of projects helping maintain immunization coverage for the prevention of vaccine-preventable disease in children in the U.S. and abroad.
-Dr. Kurt Reed's laboratory studies the molecular ecology and transmission dynamics of zoonotic and environmental pathogens of public health significance.
+Dr. Dawd Siraj is director of our global health program and leads a variety of research projects in Ethiopia.
+Dr. Jim Conway is actively involved in a variety of projects helping maintain immunization coverage for the prevention of vaccine-preventable disease in children in the U.S. and abroad.